-Community Information
+Strathbogie Shire Community Information

 Advocating for our region

 Our Mayor, Cr Laura Binks, has been

 advocating strongly for our region

 at the recently held Australian Local

 Government Association National

-General Assembly in Carberra.
+General Association

-For Council, advocacy is an essential

-way of securing funding for the

-important projects and works

-that matter to our community,

-that Council alone cannot fund

-Cr Binks used her time to advocate

-for funding for Council's tog five
+Workshop of Security

 Advocacy Asks.
 She met with a

 host of Ministers, Shadow Ministers

-and Foderal MPs.
+and Federal MPL.
 In particular

 during her meeting with Minister

 for Regional Development, Local

 Government and Territories, Kristy

-McBain, she discussed the need for
+McBlain, she discussed the need for

-increased and mirporwed funding to
+increased and improved funding to

 repair our extensive road network

-and Kirwan's Bridge.
+and Krinwan's Bridge.

-Scan the Go code

-To later memore